Bellator 266: Background

 Former UFC middleweight title contender Yoel Romero made his Bellator debut against Phil Davis, another former UFC contender, at this event.
 Romero, 44, was slated to debut for the promotion in the first round of their light heavyweight tournament against Anthony Johnson in May, but was forced to withdraw due to a medical issue concerning his eye.

 The co-main event featured a bout between #4 ranked Welterweight Neiman Gracie and Mark Lemminger.

 A women's flyweight bout between Alejandra Lara and DeAnna Bennett was scheduled for Bellator 263.
 The bout was rescheduled for unknown reasons to take place at Bellator 265.
 On August 13, it was announced that the bout was moved once again, this time to this event.

 A lightweight bout between Adam Piccolotti and Saul Rogers was scheduled for this event.
 However, Piccolotti pulled out of the bout for unknown reasons and was replaced by Georgi Karakhanyan.

 Bantamweight bouts between Socrates Hernandez and Pedro Juarez and Erik Gunha versus Bobby Soronio III were scheduled for the event; however Juarez and Gunha pulled out their respective bouts so Hernandez and Soronio III instead faced each other.

 Eddie Abasolo was scheduled to face Art Hernandez in a 160 pounds catchweight bout, but Hernandez did not make weight.
 Therefore, Abasolo did not weigh in and the bout was scrapped.

 At the weigh-ins, DeAnna Bennett missed weight for her bout.
 Bennett weighed in at 129.2 pounds, 3.2 pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Bennett was fined a percentage of her purse which went to her opponent Alejandra Lara.

 Reported payout

 The following is the reported payout to the fighters as reported to the California State Athletic Commission.
-It is important to note the amounts do not include sponsor money, discretionary bonuses, viewership points or additional earnings.
+The amounts do not include sponsor money, discretionary bonuses, viewership points, or additional earnings.
 The total disclosed payout for the event was $778,800.